Antelope Enterprise Announces - GuruFocus.com

 PR Newswire

-JINJIANG, China, Jan.
-12, 2023 /PRNewswire/ -- Antelope Enterprise Holdings Limited (NASDAQ Capital Market: AEHL) ("Antelope Enterprise" or the "Company"), which operates KylinCloud, a leading social and livestreaming ecommerce platform with 200,000+ anchors and influencers, and a legacy ceramic tiles manufacturing business in China, today announced that it closed a private placement or PIPE (Private Investment in Public Equity) financing with a select group of investors led by the Company's CEO, Mr. Weilai ('Will') Zhang.
-The PIPE financing is for the sale of 1,625,000 ordinary shares at a price per share of $0.80, the closing price of its ordinary shares on the Nasdaq Capital Market as of January 10, 2023.
-The gross proceeds of the private placement are $1.3 million, before deducting any fees or expenses.
+JINJIANG, China , Jan.
+17, 2023 /PRNewswire/ -- Antelope Enterprise Holdings Limited (NASDAQ Capital Market: AEHL) ("Antelope Enterprise" or the "Company"), which operates KylinCloud, a leading social and livestreaming ecommerce platform with 200,000+ anchors and influencers, and a legacy ceramic tiles manufacturing business in China, today announced that it has conducted a follow-on private placement or PIPE (Private Investment in Public Equity) financing announced on January 13th, 2023, with an investment management firm based in New York.
+The PIPE financing is for the sale of 1,234,568 ordinary shares at a price per share of $0.81, the closing price of its ordinary shares on the Nasdaq Capital Market as of January 10, 2023.
+The gross proceeds of the private placement are $1.0 million, before deducting any fees or expenses.

 The Company plans to use the net proceeds from the offering for the expansion of the Company's social ecommerce business and for general corporate purposes.